See also our post on removing rust from your boules

 This should work with all carbon-steel boules.
 It shouldn’t work with stainless steel boules or with chrome-plated boules (which means that it shouldn’t work with leisure boules).

-Following Kim’s suggestion, I bought an inexpensive jug of distilled white vinegar.
+Following Kim’s suggestion, I bought a jug of distilled white vinegar.
 I left two La Franc SB boules to soak in the vinegar overnight.
 (La Franc SB boules are relatively soft carbon-steel boules, acier au carbone.)
 In the morning they were really black.
 When I washed them off, a lot of black came off on my hands.
 The boules were left with a deep uniform matte gunmetal grey color.
 There was a small shiny spot where they had been sitting on the bottom of the container.

 In this picture, the brownish boule in the front is a rusty boule that has been brought back from the dead.
 The two vinegar-blackened boules are at the back.
 The boule at the left has been played with more than the boule at the right, so it is more scratched-up.
 The image doesn’t really capture the color of the boules.
 The boules, while not absolutely black, are a much darker grey than they appear in the photo.
 In play, they do appear to be black.